-The Robert C. Larson Housing Policy Leadership Awards, named in honor of a former ULI trustee and ULI Foundation chairman, recognize exemplary state and local programs, policies, and practices that support the production, rehabilitation, or preservation of affordable and workforce housing.
+The Robert C. Larson Housing Policy Leadership Awards, named in honor of a former ULI trustee and ULI Foundation chairman, recognize exemplary state and local policy efforts in support of affordable and workforce housing.

 States and localities can undertake a broad range of policy and administrative initiatives to support housing affordability.
 These can take the form of regulatory or administrative changes such as higher densities and waivers of fees, or programs that provide grants or financing assistance.

-The Robert C. Larson Awards recognize innovative state and local policy initiatives that provide ongoing and sustainable support for affordable and workforce housing, specifically policies that support the creation and preservation of housing affordable to households earning at or below 120 percent of area median income (AMI).
+The Robert C. Larson Awards recognize innovative state and local policy initiatives that support the creation and preservation of affordable and workforce housing, specifically housing affordable to households earning at or below 120 percent of area median income (AMI).

 2015 Larson Awards Winners